Snow leopard: Distribution and habitat

-Snow leopards were recorded by camera traps at 16 locations in northeastern Afghanistan's isolated Wakhan Corridor.
+In 2024, the Indian snow leopard population was estimated at 718 individuals, with 124 in Uttarakhand, 51 in Himachal Pradesh, 36 in Arunachal Pradesh, 21 in Sikkim, nine in Jammu and Kashmir, and 477 in Ladakh.

 Behavior and ecology

 The snow leopard's vocalizations include meowing, grunting, prusten and moaning.
-It can purr when exhaling.
+They can purr when exhaling.

-It is solitary and active mostly at dawn until early morning, and again in afternoons and early evenings.
-It mostly rests near cliffs and ridges that provide vantage points and shade.
-In Nepal's Shey Phoksundo National Park, the home ranges of five adult radio-collared snow leopards overlapped largely, though they rarely met.
-Their individual home ranges ranged in size from 12 to 39 km2.
+It is solitary and mostly active at dawn till early morning, and again in afternoons and early evenings.
+They mostly rest near cliffs and ridges that provide vantage points and shade.
+In Nepal's Shey Phoksundo National Park, the home ranges of five adult radio-collared snow leopards largely overlapped, though they rarely met.
+Their individual home ranges ranged from 12 to 39 km2.
 Males moved between 0.5 and 5.45 km per day, and females between 0.2 and 2.25 km, measured in straight lines between survey points.
 Since they often zigzagged in the precipitous terrain, they actually moved up to 7 km in a single night.